 Quality Assurance:

-At SecureID we do not compromise on quality, hence our processes and equipment meet international standard which has earned us the CQM and ISO 2005 certifications.
-Each card is examined to and ensured to meet the world approved card quality standard.
+As an organization with quality as a competitive advantage, we do not compromise on quality,, hence we have established processes and equipment that meet international standards, which has earned us the CQM and ISO 2015 certifications.

-Mailing and fulfillment:

-Our latest fulfilment technology has the capacity to deliver 2 million cards per month with 3 integrated modules which gives the machine the advantage of driving up-to three documents simultaneously into envelope bags at same speed level.

-Branch Delivery
+Efficient Delivery Service

-SecureID same day delivery services to eventual card holders’ branches within 24hours of sending their data to SecureID for personalization.
-The revolutionary service takes away the burden associated with of having customer cards delivered to their branches throughout the country.
+SecureID offers same day delivery services to card holders’ branches within 24hours of sending their data to SecureID for personalization.
+This revolutionary service eases the Bank of the logistics burden of having their customers’ cards delivered to their branches throughout the country.
 We have the cards delivered to your customers fast, efficiently and safely, leaving you with enough time and resources to achieve other organizational goals.

-This service is offered with the best features:
+This service is offered with a high level of the following critical features:

-Security: This is our watchword and we have PCI certification to show the high level compliance of systems and processes.
-The branched delivery service is carried out under highly secure environments and conditions from data receipt to card delivery to any branch in Nigeria.
+Security: This is our watchword and we have PCI certification to show the high level of compliance to Industry standards that our systems and processes are driven by.
+The branche delivery service is carried out under highly secure environments and conditions from data receipt to card delivery to any Bank branch or any non-Bank customer’s office in Nigeria.
 We also partner with the very best courier companies who also conform to Card security best-practices.

-Transparency: At every stage of the Service, clients will receive email notification at card headquarters and branches on expected deliveries, timelines and masked content of deliveries with Air Way Bill numbers.
+Transparency: At every stage of the Service, our clients receive email notification at their card headquarters and branches on expected deliveries, timelines and masked content of deliveries with Air Way-Bill numbers, where applicable.

-Tracking: Using our automated tracking and verification system, each package shall carry a barcoded airway bill for identification and easy online, real- time tracking of cards to the desired branch.
-Client also get an automatic confirmation of deliveries via email or SMS with access to our online MIS per batch.
+Tracking: Using our automated tracking and verification system, each package carries a barcoded airway bill for identification and easy online, real- time tracking of cards to the destination.
+Our clients also get an automatic confirmation of deliveries via email or SMS with access to our online MIS per batch.

 Card Manufacturing

-The Manufacture of high quality and secured cards and documents consist of extremely complex processes and must conform to strict international standards.
-Our Card manufacturing plant boasts of the highest available technology and skill staffs.
+The Manufacture of high quality and secure cards and documents consist of extremely complex processes and must conform to strict International Standards.
+Our Card manufacturing prides of the highest available technology and skilled staffs.

 Design

-Our graphics design team ranks among the very best and have come up with the most creative designs that always meet international standard as well clients need in terms of security and aesthetics.
-Using the best tools, our high security designs prevents card duplication and identity theft.
+Our Graphics Design team consists of talented and highly skilled professionals with a track record of creating innovative designs that meet International Standards, as well as clients’ needs in terms of security and aesthetics.
+Our high tech, state-of-the-art tools, enables us to produce high security designs with the level of sophistication and complexity required to forestall card duplication and identity theft.

 Card Printing

-From PrePress to actual card printing.
-Our processes are confirmed by industry regulators as world class.
-This is attested by our certifications by MasterCard, VISA, Verve, PCI, CQM.
+From Pre-Press to actual card printing, our processes are certified and confirmed by industry regulators as world class.
+Some of our certifications are by MasterCard, VISA, Verve, PCI, and CQM.

-Our PrePress is capable of producing of quality printing plates with interglio methods using CTOP equipment.
+Our Pre-Press is capable of producing of quality printing plates with Interglio methods using CTOP equipment.

-Offset printing is capable of using Rainbow printing, Simultan, and intaglio to produce high resolution and security cards and documents.
+Offset printing is capable of using Rainbow printing, Simultan, and Intaglio to produce high resolution and security cards and documents.

-Lamination is fully automated for contact, contactless cards and ID documents.
-It can also provide accuracy in pressure and temperature.
+Our Lamination process is fully automated for contact, contactless cards and ID documents, with high pressure and temperature accuracy.

-Card punching machine designed with fully automatic sensors to have good quality of punched cards.
+We have Card Punching machines designed with fully automatic sensors to produce good quality of punched cards.

-For holograming, we use Kurz technology to bring out high quality stamping on ID cards.
-Gold and silver hot stamping finish is achieved the production of Security ID and documents.
+For Holograming, we use Kurz technology to bring out high quality stamping on ID cards; and we also achieveGold and Silver Hot stamping finish in the production of Security ID cards and documents.

 Embedding

 Chip embedding process is an art security cards.
-To this end we have invested heavily to acquire the best technology available in the industry to achieve this delicate and extremely important task.
-These technology guaranties quality and accuracy in milling and embedding.
+To this end, we have invested heavily on the best technology available in the industry to achieve excellent quality in this delicate and extremely important task.
+Our cutting edge equipment guarantees quality and accuracy in our Milling and Embedding process.
 Our machines can achieve accurate milling depth and conforms to standards for measuring chip depth and positioning.

 Storage